m0chan/m0chan.github.io/_posts/2019-07-26-Bypassing-2FA-For-Fun-With-EvilNginx2.md

 I recently decided to explore phishing techniques and 2FA Bypasses to further understand how attackers are compromising accounts/networks with 2FA enabled and to further demonstrate why organisation should not solely rely on 2FA to protect there sensitive assets.

-Of course there are convential phishing techniques where an attacker can clone a login interface, host it on there own web server and siphon the credentials but 2FA mitigate's this...
+Of course there are conventional phishing techniques where an attacker can clone a login interface, host it on there own web server and siphon the credentials but 2FA mitigate's this...
 Then I discovered Evilginx2 - Evilginx2 is a little bit different in the sense that it acts as a MITM-Proxy connecting to 2FA protected sites and handling the authenticating itself and merely just acting as a passthrough from the victim -> server.
 The below images provides a good picture.

-### Large image
+Evilginx2 has the ability to bypass 2FA on Outlook, Linkedin, O365, Twitter, Instagram, Github, Amazing, Reddit, Facebook & more...

 ![](https://breakdev.org/content/images/2018/07/evilginx2_diagram.png)